MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_peakmeter_retrieve_level.md

 ### -param Channel

-TBD - A number that represents the channel that is active (present -TBD?)
+A ULONG referring to a channel on the specified peakmeter node.
+If this value is -1, then it refers to the master channel which sets the level for all channels on the mute node.

 ### -param Level

-A returned value that indicates the peakmeter level.
+A LONG value that indicates the maximum audio signal level that occurred for the specified channel on the peakmeter node since the last time the peakmeter node was reset.

 ## -returns